robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go's standard library philosophy distinctive?

-A) Minimal functionality
+- A. Minimal functionality
-B) "Batteries included" with consistent, well-designed APIs
+- B. "Batteries included" with consistent, well-designed APIs
-C) Third-party dependencies
+- C. Third-party dependencies
-D) Platform-specific implementations
+- D. Platform-specific implementations

 ### Back

-**B) "Batteries included" with consistent, well-designed APIs**
+**B. "Batteries included" with consistent, well-designed APIs**

 Go's standard library is comprehensive and well-designed, providing most common functionality out of the box with consistent APIs, reducing the need for external dependencies.